fastaccord1/cs420siuc2012/README.md

 Our project for CS 420 in Fall 2012 at SIUC

 Note: The server being used to send updates to all users is a private server and we be taken down on Monday, Dec 17th The server code will be included and you can start the server yourself for testing after that point in time.
+    To do this, change the SERVER constant within ClientServerComm.java to the IP address of the host the server jar will be run on.

 Extract: in the directory you wish to host the project in do the following
   Linux: